YiFengEDMS/simPM/README.md

 `simPM` was created to help researchers survive the unexpected funding cut in the course of a longitudinal study.
 It can be used to find an optimal PHPM design that allows the researchers to complete the study at a reduced cost, while maintaining satisfactory level of statistical power for testing focal parameters.

+#### What does simPM do?
+map out PM designs
+Monte Carlo simulation based power analysis

 #### How to install _simPM_?